 What cables do I need to connect my laptop to a TV?

 In order to connect your laptop to your TV you are going to need to take a look at what ports are available on both your laptop and TV.
 This easiest way to connect the two is with an HDMI cable.
 Unless your laptop is really old, or was a super-budget model, it should have an HDMI output.
 Virtually all TVs made in the last six years or so also have HDMI ports.
-(The HDMI port is highlighted in red below.)
+(We've highlighted the HDMI port in red below.)

 Another popular way to connect a laptop to a TV is via a VGA cable and a 3.5mm audio lead (which connects to your laptop's headphone port) - one cable each for video and sound.
 Only use this method if one or both of your devices doesn't have an HDMI port.
 The VGA port is labeled as PC IN on the image below.